How to Homestead with Kids

 Second – coffee and blog-related tasks

-Kids – they are after the others because I get up before them.
+Kids – they are after the others because I get up before my kids.
 I rarely get up when they do, I enjoy my quiet mornings too much.
 I need that time to wake up without anyone talking to me.
 This includes homeschooling, going to the library, or beach, etc.

 One load of laundry a day.
 I hang most of my laundry either inside on a drying rack or outside on the clothesline.
 I do not fold or put away my children's laundry, they are more than old enough for that.
 The rest I do.